hetznercloud/cli/docs/reference/hcloud_primary-ip_assign.md

 ## hcloud primary-ip assign

-Assign a Primary IP to an assignee (usually a server)
+Assign a Primary IP to an assignee (usually a Server)

 ```
 hcloud primary-ip assign --server <server> <primary-ip>